cmichi/music-visualizer/README.md

 visualizers crammed with effects out there, that the actual difficulty is to write a reduced, simple one.

-Project status: Works.

-The audio input is taken from you Line In.
+The audio input is taken from Line-In.
 This will usually be your microphone input.
-In order to use the system sound or sound by a certain program as an input for the visualization, you will need to redirect your sound to Line In.
+In order to use the system sound or sound by a certain program as an input for the visualization, you will need to redirect your sound to Line-In.
 On Linux this can e.g. be done using PulseAudio, on Mac via the Audio System-Preferences.

-Start the `visualizer.jar`:
+The `visualizer.jar` contains everything you need to start the
+visualization:

 	wget https://raw.githubusercontent.com/cmichi/music-visualizer/master/visualizer.jar
 	java -jar visualizer.jar

-The *.jar has been assembled with Java 1.7.
+The jar has been assembled with Java 1.7.
 If you have a minor Java version you might get some kind of "Unsupported Error".
-However, you can still compile the code yourself on your machine, with your Java version:
+However, you can still compile the code on your machine, with your Java version:

 	git clone https://github.com/cmichi/music-visualizer.git
 	cd music-visualizer/